Pay Attention and Move Better: Harnessing Attention for Interactive Motion Generation and Training-free Editing: Experiments

-\textbf{In-place motion replacement.} Different from na\"ive replacing prompts for motion replacement, in-place motion replacement not only replaces the original motion at the semantic level, but also needs to replace motions at the exact temporal place. \cref{fig:replace-result-a} and \cref{fig:replace-result-b} show the root height trajectory and the root horizontal velocity, respectively.
+Different from na\"ive replacing prompts for motion replacement, in-place motion replacement not only needs to replace the original motion at the semantic level, but also needs to replace motions at the exact temporal place. \cref{fig:replace-result-a} and \cref{fig:replace-result-b} show the root height trajectory and the root horizontal velocity, respectively.
 In this case, the edited and original motion share the same time zone to execute the action.
-Besides, the edited motion is semantically aligned with the ``\texttt{walk}''. \cref{fig:replace-result-c} also shows results of replacing ``\texttt{runs}'' as``\texttt{jumps}'' without changing the sitting action.
+Besides, the edited motion is semantically aligned with the word ``\texttt{walk}''. \cref{fig:replace-result-c} also shows results of replacing ``\texttt{runs}'' as``\texttt{jumps}'' without changing the sitting action.
+These quantitative results show the effectiveness of the in-place motion replacement application.

+For the in-place motion replacement application, we additionally provide replacement results in~\cref{fig:replace-multi}.
+As shown in~\cref{fig:replace-multi}, MotionCLR changes the original ``walk'' motion into ``jumps'' and ``dances'' at the corresponding place, serving as a diverse semantic editing function.
+All edited motion with different semantics share the same action temporal location with the original motion.
+This function shows the robustness of the method for diverse editing requirements.